Christ Church St Laurence: Early history

 The incumbent's responsibilities extended beyond the Parish of St Lawrence to the surrounding suburbs, each of which eventually became independent parishes: Redfern and Waterloo (St Paul's, 1855), Surry Hills (St Michael's, 1852), and the Glebe (St John's, Bishopthorpe, 1856).

-Bishop Broughton laid the foundation stone of the present church on 1 January 1840.
+Bishop Broughton laid the foundation stone of the present Christ Church on 1 January 1840.
 The site, at the apex of Pitt and George Streets, was set amidst institutions from the convict era.
 Across Pitt Street (now the site of Central railway station) were the Carters' Barracks (where convicts still underwent punishment on treadmills), the police superintendent's residence and the Benevolent Asylum (1821, operated by the Benevolent Society of New South Wales).
 Beyond the eastern boundaries of these institutions lay the Devonshire Street Cemetery (1820).
 To the south of the church were the toll gates and toll house designed in "gothick" style by convict architect Francis Greenway.

 Economic recession halted construction of Christ Church between 1841 and 1843, when Edmund Thomas Blacket took over as architect.
 Bishop Broughton consecrated the church on 10 September 1845 with the title of Christ Church.
-In common usage it became known as Christ Church, Saint Lawrence, originally a reference to the cadastral parish.
-The parish adopted Saint Laurence (with that spelling) as patron saint in 1884, giving rise to the unusual double dedication which has survived.
+In common usage it became known as Christ Church, Saint Lawrence (see above).
+The parish adopted Saint Laurence of Rome (with that spelling) as patron saint in 1884, giving rise to the unusual double dedication which has survived.